10 things I've learned about being a Freelancer.

 Oh Tim, for you I'd try to do anything

-4. GOOD Podcast, music and audio books oh my!
+4. GOOD Podcast, music and audiobooks oh my!

 5. BAD Money boo.

 The nitty gritty hey!
-Well what can I say.
-Its hard.
+Well, what can I say?
+It's hard.
 Full disclosure, at the minute for doing it for 1 year I don't make enough to live all the time.
 Sometimes I make more than I need and sometimes I make a lot less.
-Myself and my partner currently live with my parents so we can save for a deposit for a house and most months I can top these savings up.
+I and my partner currently live with my parents so we can save for a deposit for a house and most months I can top these savings up.
 It's not ideal and it can be really stressful.
 How do I deal with it?
 A few things help, one is my mentor with The Prince's trust.
-He makes me really accountable to the money I make each month and encourages me when it's low and helps me think about how I can be proactive to get a better cash flow for the future.
+He makes me really accountable for the money I make each month and encourages me when it's low and helps me think about how I can be proactive to get a better cash flow for the future.
 I also have a 'right to buy' account which gives me good interest and eventually money towards a mortgage.
 It's a small thing but every month I pay into it I'm encouraged that I'm on the right track.
 A good moan helps too and sometimes a bit of chocolate though see number 3 for why this isn't exactly great.

 6. GOOD Money yay!

-Having said all that, I do make more than when I was working part time and trying to do my illustration part time.
+Having said all that, I do make more than when I was working part-time and trying to do my illustration part-time.
 I think that says something about theirs only so thin you can spread yourself before you become ineffective.
 I'm really proud of every pound I've made and ready to aim for more.